Public Health Surveillance

 Annual Notifiable Disease Surveillance Report

-This report provides a summary of notifiable diseases in Nova Scotia, including highlights, trends, and comparisons with national data.
+This report provides a summary of notifiable diseases in Nova Scotia, including highlights, trends and comparisons with national data.
 This report is produced annually.

-Also see Amendments to Notifiable Disease Surveillance Reports
+Amendments to Notifiable Disease Surveillance Reports (PDF)

 Annual Influenza Surveillance Report